NoeltHS/Test/staff-information/staff-promotions.md

 ## Points
 {:.text-red-300}
-Another way to rank up at BloxStreet is by earning points.
-Once a player has obtained their desired amount of points, they may claim a rank through the 'Shop' GUI.
-Note that photoshopping evidence of points and point grinding or cheating is strictly prohibited and will result in severe consequences.
-The amounts of points required to claim each rank can be found below.
+Players have the opportunity to rank up by earning points, which can be used to claim a higher rank through the 'Shop' GUI.
+Photoshopping evidence or engaging in point grinding or cheating is strictly prohibited and will be met with severe consequences.
+The specific amount of points required to claim each rank can be found in the list provided below.

 | Points |
 |:----------|